Maryland State Retirees

 How do I enroll in a Medicare Part D prescription drug plan during open enrollment?

-During Medicare open enrollment this fall (October 15 – December 7), you will elect a Medicare Part D prescription drug plan online or by phone.
-You will be able to meet one-on-one with a licensed benefits counselor who will assist you.
+During your enrollment window (October 1 through December 31 if you’re currently enrolled in the State’s prescription drug plan, or October 15 through December 7 if you’re not currently enrolled in the State’s prescription drug plan), you will enroll in a Medicare Part D prescription drug plan either online or by phone.
+You will be able to meet one-on-one with a licensed benefit advisor from Via Benefits who will assist you.
 They will review your current medications with you, help you understand your options, and assist you in selecting a plan.

-Note: If you don't enroll during open enrollment, you will have to wait until the next open enrollment period, unless you qualify for a special enrollment period, and you may be subject to a late enrollment penalty.
+Note: If you don’t elect a plan during your enrollment window, you will have to wait until the next open enrollment period, unless you qualify for a separate special enrollment period, and you may be subject to a late enrollment penalty.

 Will I have to pay a Part D late enrollment penalty since, I did not elect it during my initial eligibility period?